Thailand

 Giving Back

-If you and the kids are animal lovers, you can head over to one of the valuable animal rescue centers and give some cats and dogs lots of much-needed love for a day or longer or spend a week living at an elephant sanctuary caring for a herd of pachyderms
+If you and the kids are animal lovers, you can visit one of the valuable animal rescue centers and give some cats and dogs lots of much-needed love for a day or longer or spend a week living at an elephant sanctuary caring for a herd of pachyderms.

 • Social media Phuket guide for families and kids Little Steps Asia